Avatar: The Last Airbender: Critical response

 The show's writing and themes have been widely lauded by critics.
 Michael S. Mammano of Den of Geek called the plot "smartly-written" and praised the animation.
 Nicole Clark, writing for Vice News, stated that the show's narrative depth was "its greatest asset", and praised the story's "emotional authenticity" and how it "expose[d] very young viewers to darker subject matter, like genocide and authoritarianism, while giving them a framework for understanding these issues."
-Jenifer Rosenberg of ComicMix liked the program's emphasis on family, friends, community, and education.
-According to Nick Hartel, the series touches on themes of "genocide and self-doubt" without frightening younger children; rogue characters are redeemable, sending an important message that people can change and are not bonded to "destiny".
+Jenifer Rosenberg of ComicMix praised the program's emphasis on family, friends, community, and education.
+According to Hartel, the series touches on themes of "genocide and self-doubt" without frightening younger children; rogue characters are redeemable, sending an important message that people can change and are not bonded to "destiny".
 Chris Mitchell called the plot "fantastic".
-D. F. Smith compared the series' plot to Japanese action cartoons, calling its tone and dialogue "very American" and praising the humor leavening an epic, dramatic theme suitable for all ages.
-Rob Keyes also praised the series' humor and affecting plot: "[It] will capture your hearts".
+D. F. Smith compared the series' plot to Japanese anime, calling its tone and dialogue "very American" and praising the humor leavening an epic, dramatic theme suitable for all ages.
+Rob Keyes also praised the series' humor and affecting plot, saying, "[It] will capture your hearts".

-According to Mike Noyes, the series amalgamates elements of "classic fantasy epics".
-Todd Douglass, Jr. called the plot engaging, well-thought-out, and meaningful.
-The series' concept is "well-realized", with a consistent story.
+According to Noyes, the series amalgamates elements of "classic fantasy epics".
+Douglass Jr. called the plot engaging, well-thought-out, and meaningful, stating that the series' concept was "well-realized", with a consistent story.
 Douglass wrote that the characters "[have] a real sense of progression", and praised the writers for their humor, drama, and emotion.
-Joshua Miller called the series surprisingly dark despite its "silly" theme; the plot is livelier than that of Lost and, similar to the latter show, emphasizes character development.
+Joshua Miller called the series surprisingly dark despite its "silly" theme, saying that the plot is livelier than that of Lost and, similar to the latter show, emphasizes character development.
 According to Miller, its writing was "true adult levels of storytelling".
-Tim Janson described the series as more than fantasy- and superhero-themed, seeing the characters as central and relatable.
+Janson described the series as more than fantasy- and superhero-themed, seeing the characters as central and relatable.
 "Cricket" Te praised the series' use of Buddhist philosophies and the diverse presentation of its themes of courage and life.
-Kirk Hamiltion praises the series for expressing towards its audience to be themselves and for its quiet progressivism.
+Hamilton praised the series for encouraging its audience to be themselves and for its quiet progressivism.